 There is not yet any reliable cure for alopecia areata and other forms of autoimmune hair loss.
 Because spontaneous regrowth is common in alopecia areata, and research has often been of poor quality, the effectiveness of reported treatments is mostly unknown.

 Several topical treatments used for alopecia areata are reported to result in temporary improvement in some people.
-The hair falls out when they are stopped.
+Their role and efficacy are unknown.
+The hair may fall out when they are stopped.
 These include:

 Intralesional corticosteroid injections

 Injections of triamcinolone acetonide 2.5–10 mg/ml into patchy scalp, beard or eyebrow alopecia areata may speed up regrowth of hair.
 Its effect is temporary.
 If bald patches reappear, they can be reinjected.